ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

   </tbody>
 </table>

 ### The ‘Remove’ button

 The remove button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
-This distinguishes it from the ‘Add another' button, which it's sometimes next to.
+This distinguishes it from the ‘Add another' button, which it is sometimes next to.
 Do not change the button colour.

 Do not change the button position, as this may make it harder for zoom users to use the component.